behnamasadi/software_quality_assurance/README.md

 ## Test Fixtures
 **Test Fixtures** allows you to reuse the same configuration of objects for several different tests.
-To create a test fixtures just derive a class from `::testing::Test`.
+To create test fixtures, just derive a class from `::testing::Test`.

 If the constructor and destructor are not enough for setting up and cleaning up each test, you can define the following methods: `SetUp()`, `TearDown()`.
 #### SetUp()
-Code here will be called immediately after the constructor (right before each test).
+The code here will be called immediately after the constructor (right before each test).

 #### TearDown()
-Code here will be called immediately after each test (right before the destructor).
+The code here will be called immediately after each test (right before the destructor).